iotserver24/codex/website/docs/contributing.md

 ---

-Thank you for helping make CodeX documentation better for everyone! 🎉
+Thank you for helping make Xibe AI documentation better for everyone! 🎉